mil0serdnaya/home-buddy/README.md

 - Modal form opens by clicking the [Get estimate] button.
 - Modal form closes by clicking the cross icon on the top right corner.
 - Modal form contains two steps.
-(You can feel free to animate steps transition if you want to.)
 - Modal form contains progress bar.
 (On first step it’s filled 50% width, on second - 100%)
 - When the [Next] button is pressed the first step translates into the second one.
 - On the second step should be displayed an option that was chosen in the previous step.
 - When the [Submit] button is pressed on the second step modal form closes.

-If you feel comfortable, and would like to show additional skills you can:

-- Make form validation
-- Animate form and make smooth steps transition
-- Consider using React